 Nothing's better than "free money" to help pay for college.
 Unfortunately, finding scholarship opportunities can be a time-consuming process.

 Thankfully, there are some resources that can help you find scholarships, which you don't have to repay, to help pay for your education.
 Among them is Scholly, an easy-to-use app that connects students with scholarship opportunities.
 Here's what you need to know about this tool.

 The app was founded by entrepreneur Christopher Gray, who landed $1.3 million in scholarship money during high school to pay for college.

 As an undergrad at Drexel University, Gray learned that about $100 million in scholarship money goes unclaimed each year.
 Meanwhile, other students were asking for his help to find grants.
 “You have students drowning in debt and scholarships that go unawarded," he told Smithsonian magazine in 2016.
 "The system is broken.”

 Realizing there was a market for a tool that helps connect students with free money for college, Gray started Scholly.
-His appearance on the show Shark Tank caused a bit of sensation, when users all over the country downloaded the app and caused it to briefly crash ... but it's all better now.
+His appearance on the show Shark Tank caused a bit of sensation when unexpected traffic from users all over the country downloading the app caused it to briefly crash.

 Today, nearly 1 million users have downloaded the app, which has helped award $100 million in scholarships.